A place for what feels unmanageable

 Therapy unfolds gradually, with trust at its center.

-Sessions may focus on present-day concerns or move toward deeper material such as early experiences, dreams, or recurring relational patterns.
-What matters is not only what is said, but what emerges in the therapeutic relationship over time.
+Exploration and reflection Sessions may focus on present-day concerns or move toward deeper material — early experiences, dreams, or patterns in relationships that keep repeating.
+What matters is not only what is said, but what emerges between you and your therapist over time.

 Ah, whom can we ever turn to in our need? …we are not really at home in our interpreted world.